thosgood/this-weeks-finds/markdown/101-150/week127.md

 Notes and digressions:

 - In all of the above, I put a minus sign into my Laplacian, so that it has nonnegative eigenvalues.
 This is common among erudite mathematical physics types, who like "positive elliptic operators".

 - The zeta function trick for defining the determinant of the Laplacian works for any positive elliptic operator on a compact manifold.
 A huge amount has been written about this trick.
-It's all based on the fact that the zeta function of a positive elliptic operator analytically continues to s = 0.
+It's all based on the fact that the zeta function of a positive elliptic operator analytically continues to $s = 0$.
 This fact was proved by
     Seeley:

-    10) R. T. Seeley, Complex powers of an elliptic operator, Proc.
+    10) R. T. Seeley, "Complex powers of an elliptic operator", _Proc.
 Symp.
-Pure Math.
-10 (1967), 288-307.
+Pure Math._ **10** (1967), 288--307.

--   Why is the Polyakov action \langle X, \Delta X\rangle conformally invariant?
-Because the Laplacian has dimensions of 1/length^2, while the integral used to define the inner product has dimensions of length^2, since the torus is 2-dimensional.
+- Why is the Polyakov action $\langle X, \Delta X\rangle$ conformally invariant?
+Because the Laplacian has dimensions of $1/\mathrm{length}^2$, while the integral used to define the inner product has dimensions of $\mathrm{length}^2$, since the torus is 2-dimensional.
 This is the magic of 2 dimensions!
 The path integral for higher-dimensional "branes" has not yet been made precise, because this magic doesn't happen there.

--   About Euler's weirdly beautiful formula for \pi, Robin Chapman
+- About Euler's weirdly beautiful formula for $\pi$, Robin Chapman
     writes: